YottaDB/YDBDoc/MultiLangProgGuide/goprogram.rst

         func NodeNextE(tptoken uint64, errstr *BufferT, varname string, subary []string) ([]string, error)

-Matching `Go KeyT NodeNextST()`_, :code:`NodeNextE()` wraps :ref:`ydb-node-next-s-st-fn` to facilitate depth first traversal of a local or global variable tree.
+Matching `Go KeyT NodeNextST()`_, :code:`NodeNextE()` wraps :ref:`ydb-node-next-s-st-fn` to facilitate traversal of a local or global variable tree.
 A node or subtree does not have to exist at the specified key.

 - If there is a next node, it returns the subscripts of that next node.
 - If there is no node following the specified node, the function returns the NODEEND error.